Powered by RND

 O Speaking of Mol Bio

 Speaking of Mol Bio, a podcast series from Thermo Fisher Scientific, discusses trending applications in science and the molecular biology aspects of those applications.
-Our hosts delves in to deep discussion with CEOs, R&D scientists, researchers, and key opinion leaders across the globe.
+Our host delves in to deep discussion with CEOs, R&D scientists, researchers, and key opinion leaders across the globe.
 Speaking of Mol Bio helps scientific curious people - from all scientific and non-scientific backgrounds - understand how modern molecular biology applications can help push the boundaries in medicine, science, drug discovery, and in the cure and treatment of diseases.
 Music from NOWHERE by ikson™ (https://www.iksonmusic.com)

 Strona internetowa podcastu